btnguyenPersonal/edit/README.md

 ## DONE
 - search replace highlighting, N
+- J K
 - visual > <

 ## TODO
-- J K
 - commenting, and comment highlighting
 - indenting
+- if file not found guard against that
+- dot command
+- gf
 - fileExplorer (current one is trash) actually make it good now
-- gf
 - dt, df,
-- dot command
 - horizontal scrolling
-- if file not found guard against that
+- gr -> go to top and find first occ w/ import in front -> go to file at top -> set searchQuery to it -> search for it